danielyxie/bitburner/doc/source/basicgameplay/infiltration.rst

 When infiltrating a company you will be presented with short active challenges.
 None of the challenges use the mouse.

-The difficulty at the top lowers with better combat stats.
+The difficulty at the top lowers with better combat stats and charisma.
 It is not recommended to attempt infiltrations above mid-normal.

 The "maximum level" is the number of challenges you will need to pass to receive